 Credit Repair vs Chapter 7 Bankruptcy: Which is Better?

-Some people may find themselves in such a difficult financial situation that they need to turn to a Chapter 7 bankruptcy in order to get the fresh start they need to begin from scratch.
-However, that comes with repercussions like the impact to your credit score, repossession of property, etc.
+Some people may find themselves in such a difficult financial situation that they need to turn to a Chapter 7 bankruptcy in order to get a fresh start they need to begin from scratch.
+However, that comes with repercussions like the impact on your credit score, repossession of property, etc.

 How Long Does it Take to Rebuild Credit After Chapter 7 Bankruptcy?